Party: Katy, Lilian, Andrew, YiLing, Zhan and Felix (photos by Felix)

 Even as a star she continued to show the people when they could find bittur, appearing in the night sky along the northern meridian when the time was ripe.

-After some story telling we moved on again.
-Walking down this new track, Katy pointed out the edible blueberry ash.
+After some story telling we moved on.
+Walking down a new track, Katy pointed out the edible blueberry ash.
 Lillian and I both tried some of the tasteless berries.

-We also discussed the identification of the angophora.
-The day before I learnt that the seeds have ridges on them, today I learnt that the leaves grow opposite to each other as opposed to alternating!
+We also discussed the identification of the angophora tree.
+The day before I learnt that the seeds have ridges on them, today I learnt that the leaves grow opposite each other as opposed to alternating for mature eucalyptus leaves!

 Blueberry Ash (Elaeocarpus reticulatus)